Khalamander/khalamander.github.io/README.md

-# Khaled Ali Khan - Portfolio
+# Khaled Alikhan - Portfolio

 A modern, responsive portfolio website showcasing my projects and skills as a Computer Science student at McMaster University.